- Meet with your career advisor to discuss your job search.

 - Continue to strategize with your career advisor.
-Career Services continually refers students to employers throughout the year, but we have to know you are still looking.
+Career Development continually refers students to employers throughout the year, but we have to know you are still looking.

 - Identify and consider applying to legal temporary agencies in the market(s) where you would like to work.

-- Complete a Career Services Graduate Employment Survey through Symplicity.
+- Complete a Career Development Graduate Employment Survey through Symplicity.

-- Keep in contact with Career Services for assistance with your job search after graduation.
+- Keep in contact with Career Development for assistance with your job search after graduation.
 We hear of leads all the time!